Who Is Forming Your Child?

 A child left to “self-construct” does not remain neutral.
 He absorbs the loudest available pattern.

-The False Datum
+The False Assumption

 If identity is self-generated, then: